 Project file structure

-The syntax of the project file follows the syntax of a typical xml file and can be edited with any editor capable of working with this kind of files.
+The syntax of the project file follows the syntax of a typical XML file and can be edited with any editor capable of working with this kind of files.

-The XML files structure follows an abstract idea of a tree: from roots to leaves.
-The main tag within any XML file is called root.
-In OpenGeoSys project files the root tag looks like this: <OpenGeoSysProject> </OpenGeoSysProject>.
+The XML files structure follows an abstract idea of a tree: i.e., here one starts from the roots and continues up to the leaves.
+As such the main tag within an XML file is called root.
+In OpenGeoSys project files the root tag looks like this: < OpenGeoSysProject> </OpenGeoSysProject>.
 Between opening and closing tags all the project relevant information is contained.
 Everything between those tags follows a hierarchical structure.
 There will be thematic blocks that cover specific aspects of the simulation.
-They define for example mesh files, or process used in the simulation.
-Following snippet shows a small structure containing those two (for now empty) blocks:
+They define for example mesh files, or a process used in the simulation.
+The following XML-snippet shows a small structure containing the two elementary blocks, which are empty for now:

 <OpenGeoSysProject>